Skip to Main Content

 Other Education or Training

 Manufacturing engineers take classes and attend workshops and educational programs throughout their careers.
 They must stay current on industry developments, technologies, and business practices.
-Organizations that offer continuing education for engineers include the American Society for Engineering Education, the National Society of Professional Engineers, the Society of Manufacturing Engineers, and the Society of Women Engineers, to name only a few.
+Organizations that offer continuing education opportunities for engineers include the American Society for Engineering Education, the National Society of Professional Engineers, SME, and the Society of Women Engineers, to name only a few.
 Contact these organizations for more information.

 Related Professions